Home » Song Meanings » Meaning of Seven Nation Army by The White Stripes

 Jack White got the idea for the title ‘Seven Nation Army’ from his childhood mishearing of ‘salvation army.’
 And really, he does draw from his childhood a lot.
 The man seems to be on a quest to recapture the blues records he devoured as a child and he still may be inspired by that child as well.
 Something we could all aspire to, since, as children, we understood more, at times, than we do now.
 There is a clarity in innocence that gets muddied by worry and wear.
 Seven Nation army is about worry and wear.
 The riff, however, came first, and Seven Nation Army was a working title until White figured out what the song was about.

 I’ll admit that I’m not a huge fan of The White Stripes.
 I find the guitar tone grating.
 I find the drumming intolerable, and I don’t find Jack White’s guitar playing to be innovative or all that listenable.
-He spends too much time trying to be ‘blues.’
+He spends too much time trying to be ‘blues’, as if listening to old blues records for inspiration is an original idea.
 Confession aside, Seven Nation Army is a brilliant song.
 But what is it about?

 Seven Nation Army Meaning